 - Another story with the pair; when Zeus and his group overthrew the Titans Prometheus saw which way the wind was blowing and joined them.
 Epimetheus was spared because by the time he picked a side the war was over.

 - And of course, Pandora's Box.
 Depending on the version, it was left unlocked out in the open by Epithemeus (again) where any idiot could open it and unleash various calamities (part of Zeus' gifts, which he hadn't found a use for) on the world, or brought as Pandora's dowry, who opened it and spilled out all the blessings save hope.

 - The Old Testament:

-- There's a well known passage in Judges (Judges 1:19) where God was unable to help Judah triumph over 'the inhabitants of the valley' because they had 'chariots of iron'.
+- There's a well-known passage in Judges (Judges 1:19) where God was unable to help Judah triumph over 'the inhabitants of the valley' because they had 'chariots of iron'.

 - Originally in Gnosticism (that's where the word "Demiurge" came from: Dēmiourgos — "public worker").
-Many doctrines of it tell something like "our world is made by someone pretty low in Divine Ranks, not very skilled at this" — explaining any problems of the world we know as consequences of a work botched from the start.
+Many doctrines of it say something like "our world is made by someone pretty low in the Divine Ranks, not very skilled at this" — explaining any problems of the world we know as consequences of a work botched from the start.